jpwyoung/MAUI/README.md

 An additional output set can be produced by setting output_types = 4.
 This has the same filtering as accepted_sequences, but applied on a per-sample basis, rather than on totals across all samples.
 If allele frequencies vary greatly across samples, this would be preferable in principle, but it is not reliable unless read counts are very high.
 Otherwise, it can lead to sequences being stochastically deleted from some samples but not others.

 In all cases, the outputs are truncated to discard rare sequences that would have frequencies below add_limit in the overall set of samples.

+Additional output files are summary.txt (various data about the run) and UMI_stats.tab (information on the distribution of read numbers per UMI that may be useful for optimising the protocol).

 If there is a file fastq_file_list.txt in the same folder as the data, only the files listed in this file will be included in the analysis.
 If this file is not present, it will be created with a list of all files that have the extension .fastq.